$\texttt{GPUmonty}$: A GPU-accelerated relativistic Monte Carlo radiative transfer code: Governing Equations and Numerical Methods

 We account for the rate of interactions between photons and particles of mass $m$ by taking into account the cross-section invariance (equation 12.7 in \citealt{Landau_1975}; \citealt{Dolence_2009})

-where $\sigma$ is the cross section and $dn_m = dN_m/d^3x$.
+where $\sigma$ is the cross section and $dn_m = dN_m/d^3x$, where $dN_{m\gamma}$ is the number of interaction events (scatterings) between the mass particles and photons, while $dN_m$ is the number of particles contained within an infinitesimal volume $d^3x$.
 It is possible to define a ``hot cross section'' as

-where $\beta$ is the particle speed and $\mu_m$ is the cosine of the angle between particle and photon momentum in the fluid frame (all quantities defined in the fluid frame).
+where $\beta$ is the particle speed, $\sigma$ is the invariant cross section and $\mu_m$ is the cosine of the angle between particle and photon momentum in the fluid frame (all quantities defined in the fluid frame).
 The extinction coefficient is

 Hence, we calculate the scattering optical depth analogously to the absorption optical depth in equation \ref{eq:abs_optdepth}

 In \code{GPUmonty}, $\sigma_h$ is calculated a priori and stored in a lookup table.
 We adopt the Klein-Nishina total cross section,